armory/documentation/_spinnaker/operator.md

 - No connected accounts
 - Persistent storage

 If you want to change the attributes of the example deployment, modify `/deploy/spinnaker/examples/basic/spin-config.yaml`.
 For example, if you change the value of the `version` field to `1.16.0`, the example configMap installs version 1.16.0.

+Detailed description of the configMap can be found [here](../operator-config).

 # Upgrading Spinnaker Using Operator